 Enterprise software improves transparency to the customer

-Enterprise software like Sage X3 is necessary to implement a transparency program.
-Sage X3 can help you be more transparent with your customers by allowing you to:
+Enterprise software like Sage EM (formerly known as Sage X3) is necessary to implement a transparency program.
+Sage EM (formerly known as Sage X3) can help you be more transparent with your customers by allowing you to:

 - Track properties and nutritional content by product